Civl12346/Civl12346.github.io/_posts/2025-10-23-Video-Essay-P1.md

 > *Technically you can end up with something more false than false (>1) so to bring it in range you would need to scale by the difference in truth between the non-base claim and base claim.
 This is more so a thing for our mathematical illustration.
 > * * *

 we can see that from too many claims that are slightly false we have reached a completely false claim.
+However, if we accept that _1 = 1.1_ is a little true then we would end up saying _1 = 2_ is true.
+This is where your perspective and the specifics of the argument comes in.
+For some purpose, it may legitamitely be acceptable to say that _1 = 2_ despite them being different.

-This creates a balancing game for our arguments.
-We want more unit arguments to bridge that gap between our starting the non-base claim and base claim of our argument, but if each unit argument is not totally true then our argument will start to weaken the more we add.
-This can be helped by incorporating accepted claims into our unit chain.
+We have now introduced a balancing game for our arguments.
+We want more unit arguments to bridge that gap between our starting non-base claim and base claim of our argument, but if each unit argument is not totally true then our argument will start to weaken the more we add (on the flip side we may try to make lots of small, mostly true claims to strengthen our argument).
+This can be helped by incorporating sourced claims into our unit chain.
+These help to strengthen our argument and provide an acceptable base claim.

+I mentioned introducing lots of small mostly true claims to strengthen our argument.
+This is where vertical unit chains become important.
+If I want to argue that,

+**I saw a frog.
+It is green.
+All frogs of a certain species are green.**

+I could make multiple arguments saying,

+**I saw a frog.
+It is green.
+That species of frog can be green.**

+Basically, if I look at enough frogs of a specific species and found all of them to be green I could try and make the argument that all frogs of that species are green.

+_My unit arguments:_

+**I saw frog A-1.
+It is green.
+That species of frog can be green.**

+**I saw frog A-2.
+It is green.
+That species of frog can be green.**

+**I saw frog A-3.
+It is green.
+That species of frog can be green.**

+**I saw frog A-4.
+It is green.
+That species of frog can be green.**

+**I saw frog A-5.
+It is green.
+That species of frog can be green.**

+_My Argument:_

+**I looked at 5 frogs of the same species.
+They were all green.
+All frogs of that species must be green**.

+In this case all of the unit arguments are true, so the more I add the stronger the argument becomes.
+Note that even though the sum of our unit arguments is true our final claim is probably not.
+Because if we compare our argument's claim to its base claim, we are comparing 5 frogs to an entire species.
+We need more unit arguments to strengthen our overall argument.